Whether chickens can eat roses and whether they will are two different questions.

 Trim off the stems and the dead blossoms before laying them out to dry.

 You'll see information on blogs saying you need to de-seed the hips before feeding them.
-This is for human consumption - the hairs surrounding the deeds are tough and can cause stomach problems.
+This is for human consumption - the hairs surrounding the seeds are tough and can cause stomach problems.

 Chickens aren't people and don't have that issue, so you can feed the complete hip.